indancisive/InvestED/README.md

 # investmate
 ## Inspiration:

 Invseting can be a daunting task for those who are unfamiliar with technical financial terminology and analysis.
-Investmate was built to act as a support for those beginners who are new to investing.
+Investmate was built to act as a support for those who are new to investing.

 ## What it does: